chevere/docs/introduction/installation.md

 require 'vendor/autoload.php';
 ```

-Once installed you can start using any of the built-in [chevere](../chevere/README.md) components.
+Once installed you can start using any of the built-in [components](../library/README.md).